nickgros/synapse-web-monorepo/apps/portals/src/README.md

 │   └── publications.ts
 ├── footerConfig.ts                         # Configure the footer data -- terms of use, contact us
-├── headerConfig.ts                         # Configure the text on the header of the home page ├── routesConfig.ts                         # Configure main routes for the app -- what is available and what synapse object ├── scripts                                 # build scripts that export s3 bucket names │   ├── exportS3ProductionBucketName.sh
+├── headerConfig.ts                         # Configure the text on the header of the home page ├── routesConfig.tsx                         # Configure main routes for the app -- what is available and what synapse object ├── scripts                                 # build scripts that export s3 bucket names │   ├── exportS3ProductionBucketName.sh
 │   └── exportS3StagingBucketName.sh